 4. Omega-3: Balance Your Fats

 Keto tends to be heavy on saturated fat.
-Omega-3s (from fish oil) help balance it out and reduce inflammation.
+Omega-3s (EPA and DHA, mainly from fish oil) help balance your fat intake and may help lower inflammation.

 Aim for:

-- Pick a product tested for purity (no mercury)
+- Pick a product third-party tested for purity (low mercury and oxidation)

-If you eat salmon or sardines a few times a week, you may not need it.
+If you eat fatty fish like salmon or sardines a few times a week, you may not need a supplement.

 5. Vitamin D: Especially If You're Indoors